Are there regional differences in medical care in Germany?

 What services do I receive for visual aids (e.g. glasses)?

-In Germany, the entitlement to glasses and contact lenses is limited to children, youths up to 18 years of age and severely visually impaired persons.
+As in Britain, the claim to assistance with respect to charges for glasses and contact lenses is limited to specific groups of children: in Germany these are children, young persons up to 18 years of age and severely visually impaired persons

 What happens if I become unemployed?